 Carlos Alcaraz captures the impossible and now Wimbledon will never be the same again

-Carlos Alcaraz not only became the Wimbledon champion when he defeated Novak Djokovic, but the people’s champion as well
+Carlos Alcaraz not only became the champion of SW19 when he defeated Novak Djokovic, but the people’s champion as well

 A titanic, 26-minute game midway through the third set captured Alcaraz’s stunning resilience and tenacity to believe in the miracle he was trying to accomplish.
 Already up a break, Alcaraz hunted for another, not once letting Djokovic off the hook.
 The 36-year-old Djokovic, who had controlled his young opponent magnificently to race to the opening set, was suddenly stressed, rushed, and in danger.

 Tiebreaks are Djokovic’s realm, his palace where he shows his mental fortitude, and a place Alcaraz’s peers dare to tread.
-But although Alcaraz ended Djokovic’s reign with his powerful forehand, his dazzling speed and his wondrous creativity, what he showed that no others here could manage was a sheer exuberance that brought others to his cause.
+Alcaraz ended Djokovic’s reign with his powerful forehand, his dazzling speed and his wondrous creativity.
 Even as Djokovic forced a fifth, Alcaraz never once lost sight of what he was fighting for.
 He roared back, and now Wimbledon will never be the same again.

 He is the new people’s champion: after 21 years of Djokovic, Roger Federer, Rafael Nadal and Andy Murray, there is a new name on the illustrious board of winners.
 And how he deserves it, not only to beat Djokovic in the manner he did, but to close it by staying true to what he wants to bring every time he steps out onto a tennis court.
 Serving it out, Alcaraz put his signature drop shot into the net on the opening point, only to go for the drop shot again, and then spin the lob over Djokovic’s head.
 From there, the serve, and a remarkable transition onto grass was complete.